nataliegnelson/nelson/content/project/Lab-Alumni.md

 **P4 Summer Undergraduate Research Fellows**

+- [Anjel Iriaghomo](https://www.linkedin.com/in/airiagh).
+Anjel is finishing her BS in Animal Science at Clemson University.
+- [Brea Sorrells](https://www.linkedin.com/in/basorr?trk=public_profile_samename-profile).
+Brea is finishing her BS in Biosystems Engineering at University of Tennessee at Knoxville.
 - [Asya Macon](https://www.linkedin.com/in/asya-macon-080677189/).
 As of fall 2020, Asya is a Graduate Research Assistant and MS student at the University of Nebraska Lincoln.
 - [Amanda Dean](https://www.linkedin.com/in/amandadean10/).
 As of summer 2020, Amanda is a MS student with the Institute of Advanced Analytics at NC State University.